How to hike a bike

 Having the ability to hike your bike safely and comfortably is essential and in this edition of #MTBminute, H+I Adventures’ lead Scottish guide Chris Gibbs shows you the key stages of how to hike with you mountain bike – without getting into a mess!

 Perfecting this technique may take a few attempts but persevere, as it will open up a new world of mountain biking to you.
-It’s an essential skill for our adventures in the fjords of Norway, Chile + Patagonia, and Torridon + Skye in Scotland, for example, so definitely worth practising to make the most of your mountain bike travels!
+It’s an essential skill for our adventures in the fjords of Norway, Chile + Patagonia, and our coast-to-coast adventure in Scotland, for example, so definitely worth practising to make the most of your mountain bike travels!

 Still not sure?
 Our guide Chris Gibbs will be happy to answer any of your hike-a-bike questions, just leave them in the comments below.